 We meet regularly with the investment team and we're satisfied the characteristics and net performance of the funds are regularly reviewed by HL to ensure alignment with your interests and that they take action to make any necessary changes.

-We're happy the review process is effective although we're not satisfied that the actions that follow the reviews are carried out quickly enough.
-We've challenged HL about this and will report back to you next year.
+We're happy the review process is effective although actions that follow the reviews are still not carried out quickly enough.
+We've continued to challenged HL about this.